-8. Respondent is a Delaware limited liability company with its principal office in New York, New York and is registered with the Commission as a broker-dealer.
+8. Wedbush is a California corporation with its principal office in Los Angeles and is registered with the Commission as a broker-dealer and investment adviser.
+Wedbush is a whollyowned subsidiary of Wedbush Financial Services, LLC, a privately-held company.

-Recordkeeping Requirements under the Exchange Act
+Recordkeeping Requirements under the Exchange and Advisers Acts

-- 9. Section 17(a)(1) of the Exchange Act authorizes the Commission to issue rules requiring broker-dealers to make and keep for prescribed periods, and furnish copies of, such records as necessary or appropriate in the public interest, for the protection of investors or otherwise in furtherance of the purposes of the Exchange Act. - 10.
-The Commission adopted Rule 17a-4 pursuant to this authority.
-Rule 17a-4 specifies the manner and length of time that the records created in accordance with other Commission rules, and certain other records produced by broker-dealers, must be maintained and produced promptly to Commission representatives.
-The rules adopted under Section 17(a)(1) of the Exchange Act, including Rule 17a-4(b)(4), require that broker-dealers preserve in an easily accessible place, originals of all communications received and copies of all communications sent relating to the firm's business as such.
-These rules impose minimum recordkeeping requirements that are based on standards a prudent broker-dealer should follow in the normal course of business. - 11.
+- 9. Section 17(a)(1) of the Exchange Act and Section 204 of the Advisers Act authorize the Commission to issue rules requiring, respectively, broker-dealers and investment advisers, to make and keep for prescribed periods, and furnish copies of, such records as necessary or appropriate in the public interest, for the protection of investors or otherwise in furtherance of the purposes of the Exchange Act and the Advisers Act. - 10.
+The Commission adopted Rule 17a-4 under the Exchange Act and Rule 204-2 under the Advisers Act pursuant to this authority.
+These rules specify the manner and length of time that the records created in accordance with Commission rules, and certain other records produced by broker-dealers or investment advisers, must be maintained and produced promptly to Commission representatives. - 11.
+The rules adopted under Section 17(a)(1) of the Exchange Act, including Rule 17a-4(b)(4), require that broker-dealers preserve in an easily accessible place originals of all communications received and copies of all communications sent relating to the Wedbush's business as such.
+These rules impose minimum recordkeeping requirements that are based on standards a prudent broker-dealer should follow in the normal course of business. - 12.
+The rules adopted under Advisers Act Section 204, including Advisers Act Rule 204-2(a)(7), require that investment advisers preserve in an easily accessible place originals of all communications received and copies of all written communications sent relating to, among other things, any recommendation made or proposed to be made and any advice given or proposed to be given. - 13.
 The Commission previously has stated that these and other recordkeeping requirements "are an integral part of the investor protection function of the Commission, and other securities regulators, in that the preserved records are the primary means of monitoring compliance with applicable securities laws, including antifraud provisions and financial responsibility standards."
 Commission Guidance to Broker-Dealers on the Use of Electronic Storage Media under the Electronic Signatures in Global and National Commerce Act of 2000 with Respect to Rule 17a-4(f), 17 C.F.R.
 Part 241, Exchange Act Rel.
 No. 44238 (May 1, 2001).

-Jefferies' Policies and Procedures
+Wedbush's Policies and Procedures